florian101010/NAS-Docker-Backup-rsync/README.md

 **🎯 Perfect for:** Home labs • Small businesses • Production environments • Any Docker setup on NAS devices

 **🏆 Why choose this script:** Traditional backup methods **corrupt Docker data** when containers are running.
-This script solves that problem by intelligently managing your entire Docker ecosystem - automatically discovering containers, gracefully stopping them for data consistency, creating comprehensive backups of everything (stacks, volumes, networks, configs), and seamlessly restarting services.
+This script solves that problem by intelligently managing your entire Docker ecosystem - automatically discovering containers, gracefully stopping them for data consistency, creating comprehensive backups of everything (stacks, volumes, configs), and seamlessly restarting services.

 **✅ Tested & Optimized for:** UGREEN NAS • compatible with Synology • QNAP • Custom Linux NAS • Ubuntu • Debian